 I wanted to see what all the fuss was about so I went to investigate.
 Did it live up to expectations?
 You bet it did.

 Why Is Puerto Vallarta So Popular?

-In the 1960s, Hollywood director John Huston shot his Tennessee Williams adaptation, The Night Of The Iguana, in Puerto Vallarta.
+John Huston filmed his Tennessee Williams adaptation, The Night Of The Iguana, in Puerto Vallarta in 1964.
 The stars of the film were Richard Burton and Ava Gardner.
 Burton had just filmed Cleopatra with Elizabeth Taylor.
 Their stormy relationship began on the set of that film, but rumour has it that they fell in love in Puerto Vallarta.

-Taylor, who did not participate in the John Huston film, nonetheless flew in to keep an eye on Burton.
+Taylor did not participate in the John Huston film, but she nonetheless flew in to keep an eye on Burton.
 They soon fell in love with the town (as well each other).
 Burton bought two properties near the malecón, one for him and one for Taylor.
 They called the property Casa Kimberly and connected the houses with a bridge.
 A bridge designed, no less, to look like Venice’s Bridge Of Sighs.
 So far, so romantic.

 The presence of the world’s most famous couple put Puerto Vallarta on the map.
 It became a hotspot for the North American elite.
-The couple retained a lifelong love affair with Puerto Vallarta that survived two marriages (to each other), vast amounts of booze and many legendary rows.
+Burton and Taylor had a lifelong love affair with Puerto Vallarta that survived two marriages (to each other), vast amounts of booze and many legendary rows.

-After Taylor died in 2011, Casa Kimberly was sold and turned into a luxury boutique hotel in 2015.
+After Taylor died in 2011, Casa Kimberly was sold and turned into a luxury boutique hotel.
 You can stay in her former bedroom, the Elizabeth Taylor suite.
-But it will set you back four thousand bucks a night.
+It will set you back four thousand bucks a night.